-Submit first assessed essay title for approval - Friday 21st January First essay - Thursday 17th February, 12 noon Submit second assessed essay title for approval - Friday 18th February Second essay - Thursday 17th March, 12 noon Submit third assessed essay title for approval - Friday 29th April Third essay - Thursday 26th May, 12 noon Submit fourth assessed essay title for approval - Friday 27th May Fourth essay - Thursday 23rd June, 12 noon
+First essay - Thursday 16th February, 12 noon Second essay - Thursday 16th March, 12 noon Third essay - Thursday 25th May, 12 noon Fourth essay - Thursday 22nd June, 12 noon

-2.3 The dissertations (double-marked) are reports of two 12-week project rotations that provide students with a thorough appreciation of pre-clinical and clinical research.
+2.3 The dissertations (double-marked) are reports of two project rotations that provide students with a thorough appreciation of pre-clinical and clinical research.
 Students are required to complete two dissertations as part of the course work.
 Details regarding this submission can be found in the course handbook and include a declaration of authorship.
 Each dissertation shall not exceed 6,000 words (excluding bibliography, appendices and figure legends).
 Examiners expect a minimum word count of 5,000, which does not include the abstract, tables, figure legends or reference list.
 The number of words must be stated on the front of the final document.
 The dissertation should be arranged in the format of a published paper, including Abstract, Introduction, Methods, Results and Discussion.
 Both dissertations are marked out of 100% and each contributes 35% towards the final mark.
 All citations and list of references must be in the style that is required for essays (requirements for dissertations are detailed in the course handbook).